yogeshbdeshpande/c2pa-attestation/attestation-design.md

 ## Issuing / Certifying Keys for Implicit Attestation
 Devices that support attestation provide cryptographic building blocks that can be used in protocols to prove the identity of the device and running software to relying parties.
 One common cryptographic primitive is called quote.
 Quotes are typically digital signatures over user-supplied data and platform/quote-engine-supplied data that describes the running program and the environment/TCB in which it is executing.

-Quotes (and related primitives) can be used to create Explicit Attestations (section *) but can also be used in a protocol to provision or certify a claim-signing key.
+Quotes (and related primitives) can be used to create Explicit Attestations (section *) but can also be used in a protocol to provision or certify a Claim Signing key.
 A common building-block is that an application creates a keypair and “Quotes” the resulting public key to a trusted service.
 The service checks that the device is known or in good-standing, and that the program measurements conveyed in the quote are in policy.
-If the checks succeed, the service creates a certificate for the implicit attestation public key.
+If the checks succeed, the service creates a certificate for the newly created implicit attestation public key.

+Once provisioned, the Claim Signer uses this key and certificate in exactly the same way that other (non-implicit-attestation) Claim Signing keys are used.

-However, implementers should consult platform documentation for recommended provisioning protocols.
+Note that this description is simplfied: implementers should consult platform documentation for recommended provisioning protocols for implicit attestation keys.

+## IACS-Key Certificates

+The certificate for the implicit attestation claim signing key should comply with the requirements in the main C2PA specification.
+Optionally, the certificate may contain additional fields that convey additional information about the application or security posture of the device to which it was provisionied.

+IACS-keys and cerfificates are associated with devices, as opposed to people or organizations.
+Claim Creators may use the `CreativeWork` assertion to encode a person or organization.

 ## Protecting Implicit Attestation Signing Keys
 Most platforms that provide attestation capabilities also provide security primitives to allow a system to protect stored keys and other data so that the data is only accessible to the attesting application, or other applications explicitly authorized by the attesting application.
 This operation is commonly called sealing.